CringeTherapy/Disabler/README.md

 #ADDED JAVA and JLI.dll BUG FIX YAYYYY!!!
 It probably still won't work tho lol.
 Also ummm tlauncher isnt working on my home pc but my home pc sucks.
 OK UPDATE i fixed it lmaooo. it was a dumb error i didnt do a neccessary cmd L.

-#NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA IN BETA v1.3), NO-ADMIN ROBLOX(IN BETA v1.4.1), AND NO-ADMIN NATIVE ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON(IN ALPHA 1.0)!!!!
+#NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA IN BETA v1.3), NO-ADMIN ROBLOX(IN BETA v1.4.1), AND NO-ADMIN ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON(IN ALPHA 1.0)!!!!

 Anytime you get the not safe screen, just click the underlined text and click run anyway, because u can see the code and its not bad at all lol.